-\paragraph{{\bf\em Questions.}}
+\paragraph{Questions.}

-We designed five questions to test whether the user could understand a model.
-We adapted each of these five questions to each of the two models interpreting the random forest.
-In particular, we adapted the possible answers to each question to fit the specific structure of the model so that there was a single correct answer.
+We designed five questions to test whether the user could understand an interpretable model.
+To ensure fairness, these questions were designed independently of the interpretations.
+However, we needed to adapt the questions to each of the two interpretations---in particular, we modified the possible answers to fit the structure of the interpretation so there was a single correct answer.
 Two examples of questions are shown in Figure~\ref{fig:diabetesquestions}; the variants on the left are for the decision tree, and those on the right are for the rule list.
-The models used in the study were chosen randomly among the models we generated.

-We show two example questions in Figure~\ref{fig:diabetesquestions}.
-The first question tests whether the user can determine how the model classifies a given patient.
-The second question tests whether the user is able to identify the subpopulation for which ``Smoker'' is a relevant feature; we believe that enabling users to understand these subpopulation-level effects is a major benefit of global explanations.
+The first question tests whether the user can determine how the interpretable model classifies a given patient.
+The second question tests whether the user is able to identify the subpopulation for which ``Smoker'' is a relevant feature; enabling users to understand these subpopulation-level effects is a useful benefit of global explanations.

-\paragraph{{\bf\em Results.}}
+\paragraph{Results.}

-We show results from our user study in Figure~\ref{fig:fidelity} (d) (averaged across questions).
-Users responded equally or more accurately when using the decision tree, despite the fact that the decision tree was larger than the rule list; this effect was significant ($p=0.02$ using a paired $t$-test with 46 samples).
-Furthermore, for each question, a majority of users answered correctly, so we believe our questions were fair.
-Finally, we timed two users; in both cases, they responded faster for the decision tree (on average, 44 sec. per decision tree question and 57 sec. per rule list question).
+We show user accuracies for each interpretation in Figure~\ref{fig:fidelity} (d) (averaged across users and questions).
+Users responded equally or more accurately for the decision tree, even though it is much larger than the rule list; this effect is significant ($p=0.02$ using a paired $t$-test with 46 samples).
+For every question, a majority of users answered correctly, so we believe our questions were fair.

-\paragraph{{\bf\em Difficulty with conditional structure.}}
+\paragraph{Difficulty with conditional structure.}

-We found that people had particular difficulty understanding the conditional structure of the decision list.
-In particular, one of our questions required users to determine that only the first three lines of the model were relevant for patients taking arthritis medication.
-However, this proved challenging for users, who answered correctly only 65\% of the time.
-In contrast, for the decision tree, users were able to correctly answer a similar question 91\% of the time.
-This finding mirrors previous work showing that reasoning about long sequences of if-then-else rules can be difficult for humans~\cite{lakkaraju2016interpretable}.
+We found that users had difficulty understanding the conditional structure of the rule list---one of our questions required users to determine that only the first three lines of the model were relevant for patients taking arthritis medication, but only 65\% of users answered correctly.
+For our decision tree, 91\% of users correctly answered the corresponding question.
+This effect has also been identified in previous work~\cite{lakkaraju2016interpretable}.